 The C19th garden wall encloses a square area of land (about 42m x 44m) which was once a walled garden.
 The brick-built wall varies in height with the northern element having a maximum height of nearly 4m dropping down to 2m to the south.
 It has archways on its south and east sides (the latter being wider) and an opening on the west side.
 There are lean-to out buildings on the outer side of the north and the west sides of the wall.
+As the wall is within the curtilage of Binfield House and has been so since before 1 July 1948 it is regarded as being part of Binfield House and therefore regarded in law as a listed building.
 A separate application for listed building consent in respect of works to the walled garden appears on this agenda under reference 13/00967/LB.